top of page

 • Do you have puppies or small dogs?

-We help puppies and small dogs on a regular basis.
+We plan to have puppies and small dogs at the event.
 They tend to get adopted quickly, so arriving early will help you find a match.
+You can also purchase a Fast Pass for early access Saturday morning to have first pick of the available pets.

 • Do you have a specific breed?